-There are five stages to the design thinking process which include empathizing, defining, ideating, prototyping, and testing.
+There are five stages to the design thinking process, shown below in Figure 7.1, which include empathizing, defining, ideating, prototyping, and testing.
 They are not always completed in a linear fashion.
 They can be done in any order, and then redone as needed.
 Different stages might spark new ideas or showcase new findings in the user journey that will inspire new iterations of phases that have already been completed.

-Five Stages of Design Thinking
+Figure 7.1 Five Stages of Design Thinking